rdz-oss/BattyBirdNET-Pi/README.md

 in your router and call that directly from the browser, e.g. http://192.168.178.XX .
 Alternatively, tools like Ning (https://f-droid.org/packages/de.csicar.ning/) on your smartphone will list all the devices in your network.
 The BattyBirdNET-Pi should show up.

+### Options for the bat classifier

+You can set several options under 'Tools - Settings - Advanced Settings' (default user is 'birdnet', no password) including
+* Sampling rate.
+Choose one that is suitable for your requirements and available from your microphone.
+Default is 256kHz.
+You can select 256kHz, 288kHz, 320kHz and 384kHz.
+They work with both Pi4 and Pi 5.
+The Pi 4 uses about 70% of its memory (in case of 4GB) and processor power at 384kHz settings.
+The Pi 5 has more resources.
+* If you use an audiomoth, you can set it to 384kHz.
+BattyBirdNet-Pi will automatically down sample to the chosen setting.
+* The EM 2 can do 256kHz.
+The Pro version can be used with all settings.
+* You can set a time for dusk and dawn.
+The system will then be online yet stop recording and classifying during the day.
+* You can choose a noise filter and noise reduction factor.
+The noise filter is specific for a microphone.
+* It is not recommended to set the reduction factor higher than 0.5 as you loose some information.
+* The sensitivity and confidence settings for the classifier are also on the advanced settings page yet in a different box.
+* Experienced users can consider changing some parameters directly in the file '/etc/birdnet/birdnet.conf'.

 ### To use the North American/UK version:

 * Install as above,